oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/_index.md

 * A `domainUID` is required to be no more than 45 characters.
 * WebLogic domain configuration names, such as the cluster names, admin server name, and managed server names are kept to reasonable lengths so that the generated resource names do not exceed Kubernetes' limits.

-When a domain resource or webLogic domain configuration violates the limits, the domain startup will fail with validation errors in the domain resource's status.
+When a domain resource or webLogic domain configuration violates the limits, the domain startup will fail, and validation errors are reported in the domain resource's status.

 ### Creating and managing WebLogic domains